 African greys usually have a patch of bare white skin around their eyes.

 While feather mutations commonly occur around the chest and neck, parrots can develop a light red color around their eyes.
 It looks like a light pink more than a bright red and contrasts with the tail.

 Red Feathers On Neck

 It’s uncommon to see African grey parrots with red feathers around their neck.
 However, it can happen due to a rare mutation.

 Depending on how many red-causing psittacofulvins the parrot has, some feathers naturally grow through red around the neck.

 Random red feathers on the neck also signify damaged follicles.
 If a red feather appears on its own as a single feather, the follicle has changed, causing the feather to grow abnormally.

 The F2 pied mutation results in the African grey parrot developing a red band of feathers across the chest.
 The color varies in shade and can appear as a light pink or deeper, brighter red.

-This mutation is seen in wild parrots, though it can also be replicated through extensive breeding programs.
-Because of this rare genetic abnormality, the F2 pied mutation pushes the price up of African grey parrots.
+This mutation is seen in wild parrots, although it can be replicated through extensive breeding programs.
+Due to this rare genetic abnormality, the F2 pied mutation increases the price of African grey parrots.